nile4000/swimpoint/README.md

   - The algorithm correctly identifies the swimming cycle and compares the current direction with the target course.
   - The indicator is activated only once per length when significant course deviations occur.
 - **Robustness:**
-  - The app operates reliably in a wet environment.
+  - The app operates reliably in a wet environment (Screen-Saver).
   - Sensor data is stable enough to prevent false triggers.